 If you need even more convincing, read my 25 reasons for learning how to dehydrate food.
 I’ll list a few here, but I elaborate on these and others in that article.

 Easy First Foods

-- Herbs.
 It’s amazing how quickly these dry and are ready for storage.
-Kellene over at Preparedness Pro recently wrote a great article about growing and and preserving herbs.
 I love having jars of fresh herbs and have saved a pretty penny because I no longer have to buy fresh and then need them for a recipe only after they’ve turned slimy.

-- Mushrooms.
 This is another veggie that spoils all too quickly.
-Slice, dry, store.
+Slice, dry, and store.
 Couldn’t be easier!
 Dried shrooms can even be ground into a powder and added to sauces and gravies for flavor.

-- Sliced carrots and celery.
 These are a staple in my soups and stews, and I hate having to run out to the store when I don’t have them on hand.
-Again, slice, dry, store!
+Again, slice, dry, and store!

 It does take time to prepare the fresh food to dry (peel, slice, chop, etc.), but once they’re on the dehydrator trays and a timer is set, I can spend my time chasing kids and doing laundry.

 Here’s how to dehydrate an entire recipe — Dehydrated to Death Chili